netrisai/docs/supported-switch-hardware.rst

      - 10 TB
      - 2x 10GbE+ NIC

-Netris SoftGate HS (Horizontally Scalable)
+Netris SoftGate HS (The Horizontally Scalable version)
 ==========================================

 A minimum of 4 dedicated servers are required for an HA (highly available) active-active SoftGate HS cluster.
 Two SoftGates will forward stateful traffic (SNAT), and two others will forward the stateless traffic (DNAT, 1:1 NAT, Layer-4 Load Balancing, etc.) Each group (stateful and stateless) can be scaled horizontally by deploying more servers as CPU & RAM utilization necessitates.